top of page

 Can mindfulness cure my stress?

-Mindfulness isn’t about “curing” anything; it is about cultivating a new relationship with our thoughts and emotions.
-Stress is a normal part of life, just like happiness, sadness, anger, joy, and so on.
-Mindfulness teaches us to become aware of the thoughts and emotions we are experiencing in the present moment so that we may respond to them and the situation around us in an intentional, rather than reactive, manner, therefore reducing the effect of the present state and preventing escalation.
+Mindfulness isn’t about curing; it is about cultivating a new relationship with our thoughts and emotions.
+Stress is a normal part of life, just like happiness, sadness, anger, and joy.
+Mindfulness teaches us to become aware of the thoughts and emotions we are experiencing in the present moment so that we may respond to them and the situation around us in an intentional, rather than reactive manner.

 Are mindfulness and meditation spiritual?

-The word spiritual originates from the Latin word spiritus, meaning “breath” or “spirit,” which itself is derived from spirare, meaning “to breathe.”
-Over time, “spiritual” has broadened in meaning to encompass ideas related to an inner life, personal beliefs, and non-religious approaches to connecting with self, others, or the world on a deeper level.
-The practices, like breathing, are universal and secular; however, how one finds meaning in anything is up to them.
+The word spiritual originates from the Latin word spiritus, meaning “breath” or “spirit”.
+Over time, the word spiritual has broadened in meaning to encompass ideas related to an inner life, personal beliefs, and non-religious approaches to connecting with self, others, or the world on a deeper level.
+The practices, like breathing, are universal and secular; however, how we finds meaning in anything is up to us!

 Why should I meditate?

 All of us - whether conscious of it or not - are seeking contentment, or what could be called lasting peace and happiness.
-We try to attain it through objects, substances, relationships, places, achievements, etc., but with wisdom, we come to realize it cannot be found through experiences of the world.
-Once we become aware that nothing experienced can bring us the lasting peace we seek, we begin to look in the only remaining direction, namely, within and thus have begun to meditate.
-Meditation is carried out until we realize and come to rest in and as our deepest nature where peace is inherent.
-In so doing, the fruit of meditation has been reaped and its subsequent use is only to remove ignorance if time has again veiled our understanding.
+We try to attain it through objects, substances, relationships, places, achievements, etc., but we come to realize it can't be found through experiences of the world.
+Once we become aware that nothing experienced can bring us the lasting peace we seek, we begin to look in the only remaining direction, within!
+Thus, we have begun to meditate.
+Meditation is the tool we use in order to rest as our peaceful nature.

 Rounding Edges Informational Handouts (8).png